 CPS may ask that you work on a Service Plan of your own so that you can be named as the primary managing conservator of your child.
 On a practical level, what this means is that you are expected to have a clean, safe, and appropriate home for a child to be living in.
 Communicating to the court that you are capable of keeping your child safe and that you will protect him or her from the offending parent is crucial.
 It is up to you whether you want to hire an attorney to help you communicate this to a court.

-Finally, if you have been paying child support you will need to contact the Office of the Attorney General in order to get your child support to stop as a result of your being named as the primary managing conservator of your child.
+Finally, if you have been paying child support, you will need to contact the Attorney General's Office to get your child support to stop as a result of your being named as the primary managing conservator of your child.
 If you do not do so, you will be expected to pay child support even though your child now resides with you primarily.

 What happens if you do not know who the father of your child is?

-It happens that in CPS cases from time to time the father of the child involved in the investigation is unknown.
+In CPS cases, from time to time, the father of the child involved in the investigation is unknown.
 Or, you may be the father of a child going through a CPS case and not even know that the child is yours.
-Finally, you may have been told by a woman that you are a child’s father but are unsure of the truthfulness of this statement.
-If a CPS court determines that you are the legal father to a child, then the following information is important to you.
+Finally, you may have been told by a woman that you are a child’s father but are unsure of this statement's truthfulness.
+If a CPS court determines that you are the legal father to a child, then the following information is important.

 What does “legal father” mean?

-Before you can become involved in a CPS case, the court will need to determine that you are the father of the child.
-Since a child can only have one legal father this means that all other men must be eliminated from consideration.
-Once you have been determined to be the child’s legal father you may be brought into the CPS case as a party.
-Keep in mind that if you are a child’s step-father then you will not be brought into the case unless you have adopted the child.
+Before you can become involved in a CPS case, the court will need to determine that you are the child's father.
+Since a child can only have one legal father, all other men must be eliminated from consideration.
+Once you have been determined to be the child’s legal father, you may be brought into the CPS case as a party.
+Remember that if you are a child’s step-father, you will not be brought into the case unless you have adopted the child.

-It is presumed that if you are married to a woman and that woman gives birth then you are the father to that child.
+It is presumed that if you are married to a woman, and that woman gives birth, you are the father to that child.
 Your name will be put on the child's birth certificate to reflect this presumption.
 This will occur unless you tell someone that you are not the father of this child.